 Christmas is similar to Thanksgiving in the fact that families and friends get together to share some precious time with each other.
-With so many people in the house and backed up from over eating, you don’t want to see your plumbing systems back up, too, right?
-Plumbing systems of households see more action during this time of the year than any other times.
+With so many people in the house and backed up from over eating, you don’t want to see your drain systems back up, too, right?
+Drain systems of households see more action during this time of the year than any other times.

 Think about it.
 Your kitchen sink is constantly used for meal prep.
 The garbage disposal is overloaded with food scraps.
 And your toilet sees never ending flushing from so many people eating so much food.
-Arm yourself to avoid kitchen and bathroom plumbing nightmares this holiday season.
+Arm yourself to avoid kitchen and bathroom drain cleaning nightmares this holiday season.

 What to do in the kitchen

 Do not let cooking oils and fats anywhere near the drains.
 While oils shouldn’t be dumped down a drain anyway, oils and fats solidify easier than ever with the cold temperatures of winter.
-Therefore, if you are not keen on calling a plumber during the holidays, keep this warning in mind.
+Therefore, if you are not keen on calling a professional drain cleaner during the holidays, keep this warning in mind.
 Dispose of fats and oils properly in the trash bin.

 Also, avoid dumping all food scraps down into the garbage disposal.
 Garbage disposals are meant to grind away small food bits, not entire leftovers.
 As much as possible, leave nothing on the plate before washing them.
 Leftover food on a plate should be thrown in the trash bin.